-The management practices in each management area will be informed by, and implement, the objectives and principles set out in this policy.
+Vegetation management will be informed by, and implement the objectives and principles set out in this policy.

 Where applicable the management practices in each management area will align with the actions of Council's Climate Emergency Response Plan.

 The management practices in each management area will be guided by, and respond to, applicable legislation.